ryogesh/centos-jupyterhub-docker/README.md

 # centos-jupyter-docker
-Jupyter docker container with Python, R packages and crond scheduler
+Jupyter docker container with Python, R packages and crond scheduler for jupyterhub

 ## Overview